santiment/sanbase2/docs/clickhouse/sql-editor-readme.md

 ### Using precomputed metrics to build new metrics

+Not all metrics are build from the raw data only.
+Some of the metrics are computed by combining a set of pre-computed metrics.

 The MVRV is defined as the ratio between the Market Value and Realized Value.
 The total supply is part of the nominator and the denominator, so it can be eliminated.
 The result is that the nominator is just `price_usd` and the denominator is `realized_price_usd`.
 There are precomputed metrics for both, so we can use them to compute the MVRV (and that's how we do it for the official MVRV metric!).
 Depending on the load on the database, the query duration can vary.
 At the moment of writing this, running the query takes 0.13 seconds.

 ```sql
 SELECT